Anushka2040/Performance-Ratio-Evolution/README.md

 # About the output
 -	The red line on the graph represents the 30-d moving average of the PR (Performance Evolution) whereas the scatter points depict the GHI.

 -	The dark green line represents the budget line.
-The value begins from 73.9 and should reduce by 0.8% every year (Do not hardcode the values).
-As you can see the, the values are:
+The value begins from 73.9 and should reduce by 0.8% every year.
+The values are:

 o	73.9 for the first year (July 2019 to June 2020) o	73.3 for the second year (July 2020 to June 2021)